 The warmest socks we’ve tested to date are Heat Holders® Thermal Socks.
 They offer three levels of insulation proven seven-times warmer than cotton socks, and claim to be three times more effective at keeping feet warmer than standard thermal socks.
 Fellow Frosties have given us very positive feedback on Heat Holders®, using words like “soothing, plushy, and fluffy”, with some telling us they are the warmest socks they’ve ever worn.
 But there’s always a catch – these socks are really toasty, but really thick.
 So you’ll need enough room in shoes or boots to accommodate them.
 (Click here for our full product review.)

 Another option for consideration are socks with silver content.
 Silver is highly conductive, and the silver content helps to reflect body heat and regulate temperature.
 So while the socks don’t create external heat, they do help to keep heat in and to even out the temperature across the feet and toes.
 Plus they are thin enough to fit comfortably inside regular and dress shoes, great for days when you need a thinner option for work, special events or travel.
-We haven’t located a good resource for silver socks in the U.S., but if you’re willing to pay for international shipping, A&E Orthopaedic Ltd in the UK offers them in several sizes.
+We haven’t located a good resource for silver socks in the U.S., and unfortunately the group we found in UK isn’t selling them now.
+But if you’re willing to pay for international shipping, the Scleroderma and Raynaud’s UK organization sells them in their shop offering them in several lengths and sizes.
+We haven’t tried these, but assume, given the source, that they work well for people with Raynaud’s.

 The standard external heat source Frosties depend on in the colder months are HotHands® and Grabber Warmers®.
 While many of us are well acquainted with their hand warmers (disposable warmer packs that heat up when exposed to air and keep hands yummy warm for hours), you may not be aware that they also make a full array of warmers in a variety of sizes, including toe warmers.
 These are thin enough to fit in your shoes, are rounded at the toe to follow the shape of your foot, and have adhesive on the back to stay comfortably in place between your sock and shoe.
 They are so thin you won’t even know they are there – except for the toasty heat!

-Another heated insole that’s been on the market for a number of years called Thermosoles made by the same company that manufactures the heated glove liners we tested and reviewed sold by Verseo.
+Another heated insole that’s been on the market for a number of years called Thermosoles made by the same company that manufactures the heated glove liners we tested and reviewed some years back sold by Verseo.
 We haven’t tried these insoles, but they are worth a look.
-You can order them from Verseo and use our member discount.
 Here’s the link to Verseo’s site offering Thermosoles: http://www.verseo.com/thermosoles-rechargeable-heated-insoles.html.

 Years ago we tried a product called Toasty Feet (love the name!).
 These are shoe insoles made of Aerogel, the same advanced thermal insulation used by NASA to protect astronauts from extreme conditions.
 They are light and hand washable, and really cushiony, but again – make sure your shoes and boots are roomy enough to accommodate them.
 Recently we found a similar product called Astec Self-heating Insoles made by Astec International and sold by the Raynaud’s and Scleroderma Association in the UK.
 The product is designed to use the body’s natural energy to generate and reflect heat.
 The insoles are made of a patented DISCRHEAT fleece material which claims to absorb electromagnetic field energy and warms the feet without using an external power source.
-More info on the product is available on the RSA’s site.
+More info on the product is available in our Hot Products for Winter 2015 blog post.

 Several reputable manufacturers make heated socks, and they’ve come a long way from the clunky ones of yesteryear that required heavy alkaline batteries that stuck out of our legs in a big pouch!
 But we haven’t tested current ones with rechargeable batteries on the market today, as none of the manufacturers have offered them to us for testing, so if you do try any of them, please share your feedback with us.